Are Millennials Health Conscious or Just Chasing Popular Wellness Trends?

 Common Illnesses

 Younger millennials grew up online and tend to live hectic lives.
 A recent study by Blue Cross Blue Shield found that one-third of millennials have health conditions.
-Millennials are one of the unhealthiest generations in the history of the United States.
+Millennials are one of the unhealthiest generations in the history of the United States, often not being health conscious.
 Depression, diabetes, obesity, and various other chronic conditions impact a whopping 40% of all adults in the US.
 Between 2014 and 2017, depression rates surged by 31%, and hypertension increased by 16%.

 Effects of the Pandemic